RideMap

-View the trip on Google Maps as recorded by my SPoT satellite tracker:
+Map of the trip as recorded by my SPoT satellite tracker.

 Click here to read the blog in chronological order